Gwen-p/third/dat250-expass6.md

 # DAT250: Software Technology Experiment Assignment 3 - Report

 ## Project Overview

-I made some changes respect the previous project, changing the relation between classes and the test implementation.
-I decided to do that after understanding the correct relation between classes give by the UML diagram of the first task.
-Also, the examples on gitHub of the lectures helps me to understand it.
+For this assignment, I refactored the domain model and test implementation based on a better understanding of the class relationships from the UML diagram provided in the first task.
+The GitHub examples from the course lectures were particularly helpful in guiding these improvements.

 **GitHub Repository for the previous project**: [https://github.com/Gwen-p/DAT250_expass2](https://github.com/Gwen-p/DAT250_expass2)
-**GitHub Repository for the actual project**: [https://github.com/Gwen-p/third](https://github.com/Gwen-p/third)
+**GitHub Repository for the current project**: [https://github.com/Gwen-p/third](https://github.com/Gwen-p/third)

-## UML diagram

 ## Technical Implementation

 ### Domain Model
-The application implements a version the domain model in the assignment but with :
+The application implements the following domain model:

-- **User**: Users with username (used as an ID) and email who can create polls and vote.
+- **User**: Represents users with a username (used as ID) and email.
+Users can create polls and vote.
-- **Poll**: Voting polls containing questions, validity period, and voting options.
+- **Poll**: Represents voting polls containing questions, a validity period, and voting options.
-- **VoteOption**: Individual options within a poll with caption and presentation order.
+- **VoteOption**: Individual options within a poll, each with a caption and presentation order.
-- **Vote**: Records of user votes with timestamps and user associations.
+- **Vote**: Records user votes with timestamps and associations to both users and vote options.

+### Code Structure
+The project is organized with clear separation between entities, services, and REST endpoints.
+JPA annotations define the relationships between entities (e.g., `@OneToMany`, `@ManyToOne`), ensuring proper persistence and retrieval.

+### Key Features
+- **RESTful API**: Endpoints for creating polls, adding vote options, submitting votes, and retrieving poll results.
+- **Persistence**: Using JPA with Hibernate as the ORM provider.
+Database configuration is handled via `persistence.xml`.
+- **Testing**: JUnit tests verify the correctness of the domain model and API endpoints.

 ## Technical Problems Encountered

-### 1. Decide the logic of the users login
+### 1. Deciding the Logic for User Login
-**Problem**:

-**Solution**:
+**Problem**: Initially, I was uncertain about how to handle user authentication and session management.
+The assignment did not specify whether to implement a full login system or use a simpler approach.

+**Solution**: After reviewing the requirements, I realized that a lightweight approach would suffice.
+I used the username as a unique identifier and did not implement password-based authentication.
+Each vote is associated with a user via their username, ensuring that users can only vote once per poll (as required).

+### 2. Mapping Relationships in JPA
+**Problem**: Correctly defining the relationships between `User`, `Poll`, `VoteOption`, and `Vote` was challenging.
+I initially struggled with bidirectional mappings and cascade operations.

+**Solution**: I studied the lecture examples and adjusted the mappings accordingly.
+For instance:
+- `Poll` has a `@OneToMany` relationship with `VoteOption`.
+- `Vote` has `@ManyToOne` relationships with both `User` and `VoteOption`.
+- Cascade settings were configured to propagate operations where necessary (e.g., persisting `VoteOption` when a `Poll` is persisted).

 ## Pending Issues

-improve the look of the page
+- Improve the frontend appearance: The current UI is functional but basic.
+Enhancing the visual design would improve user experience.
+- Add input validation: Additional checks for user inputs (e.g., duplicate usernames, invalid dates) would make the application more robust.
+- Implement pagination: For retrieving polls or votes, pagination would be useful when the data grows.

 ## Conclusion
-The videos of the lectures where really useful to understand how to create the initial files.
+The lectures and GitHub examples provided valuable guidance for understanding JPA relationships and REST implementation.
+The refactored domain model now accurately reflects the intended design, and the application meets the core requirements.
+Future work will focus on enhancing the UI and adding validation features.